 Startup GRIND also hosts annual conferences and mixers.
 They’re aimed at connecting and inspiring young entrepreneurs with the network they need.

 Connect with Startup GRIND on Twitter and Facebook, too.

 If you’re looking for financing as a young entrepreneur or start-up, Tech City Coffee is one of the best places for exposure.

 Basically, their mission is to connect entrepreneurs with the resources and knowledge they need.
 And this equips them with skills to navigate the investment climate in London.

 They often host events such as pitch deck workshops, networking events with investors, as well as educational talks with seasoned experts.

-Aside from the invaluable lessons, you could learn at these London networking events, Just London Jobs is here to build your career with you.
+Aside from the invaluable lessons, you could learn at these London networking events, we are here to build your career with you.